-If you are a Lao company, society, firm, sole proprietor or any other entrepreneur, you can take advantage of the Madrid Protocol to protect your brand in more than 120 countries around the world, following a simple and cost-effective procedure for filing your trademark applications and managing your trademark registrations abroad.
+If you are a company, society, firm, sole proprietor or any other entrepreneur in Trinidad and Tobago, you can take advantage of the Madrid Protocol to protect your brand in more than 120 countries around the world, following a simple and cost-effective procedure for filing your trade mark applications and managing your trade mark registrations abroad.

 2.1.
-MADRID UNION MEMBERS - ATTRACTIVE MARKETS FOR LAO EXPORTS
+MADRID UNION MEMBERS - ATTRACTIVE MARKETS FOR TRINIDAD AND TOBAGO'S EXPORTS

-The Madrid Union, formed by the Contracting Parties to the Madrid Protocol, has 107 members (on January 12, 2021), including 105 States and two intergovernmental organisations (the European Union and the African Intellectual Property Organization - OAPI), and covers the territories of 123 countries.
-The Madrid Union members represent more than 80 % of world trade flows and constitute very attractive markets for Lao PDR exports.
+The Madrid Union, formed by the Contracting Parties to the Madrid Protocol, has 108 members (effective on January 12, 2021), including 105 States and two intergovernmental organizations (the European Union and the African Intellectual Property Organization - OAPI), and covers the territories of 123 countries.
+The Madrid Union members represent more than 80 % of world trade flows and constitute very attractive markets for Trinidad and Tobago's exports.